Skip to Content

 Brushes, on the other hand, are a key piece to every rockhounding toolkit.
 Their main requirement is that they are durable – other than that, most brushes are good enough to take dirt off of rocks.

-These Pro Grade paint brushes (Amazon link) are a great add-on to clip to your backpack or belt, well within reach for continued use.
+These Pro Grade paint brushes (Amazon link) are a great add-on to clip to your backpack or belt, and they are well within reach for continued use.

 It is much cleaner and more comfortable than using your hands, but also just more efficient.
 Do not overlook the importance of having some brushes along!